columbia/dvh-asplos-ae/README.md

 ```

 ### Kernel compile
 Run this script to compile and install kernel.
+Say Y for 'make modules_install' if this is the first time building a branch.
+The compiled kernel will have a local version of this format: 4.18.0-<branch name after v4.18>, e.g. 4.18.0-base.
 ```
 # build-n-install.sh
 LOCALVERSION?[base]: